 Dental implants are changing the way people live.
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life.
-For more information on dental implants or to set up your free consultation, please call our office at River Vale Office Phone Number 201-666-3300
+For more information on dental implants or to set up your free consultation, please call our office at Edward Feins, DMD PA, River Vale Phone Number 201-666-3300

 Extraction of Wisdom Teeth

 Wisdom teeth are the third set of molars that erupt between the ages of 17 and 25.
 When they align properly and the gum tissue is healthy, wisdom teeth do not need to be removed.
 Unfortunately, this does not generally happen.
 The extraction of wisdom teeth is necessary when they are prevented from properly erupting within the mouth.
 They may grow sideways, partially emerge from the gum, and even remain trapped beneath the gum and bone.
 Impacted teeth can take many positions in the bone as they attempt to find a pathway that will allow them to erupt successfully.